-Serving Families in Transition
+Serving Families in Transition (FIT)

-Who is Eligible for FIT Services According to the McKinney-Vento Act?
+Who is eligible for FIT services according to the McKinney-Vento Act?

-For more information or assistance with determining eligibility, contact the MCPS FIT Liaison:
+For more information or assistance with determining eligibility, contact the MCPS FIT liaison:

-Missoula, MT 59801
+- Address: 909 South Avenue West, Missoula, MT 59801

-How can I access McKiney-Vento services?
+How can I access McKinney-Vento services?

-For more information about the McKinney-Vento Education for Homeless Children and Youth Program, please visit the Montana Office of Public Instruction at McKinney-Vento - Education for Homeless Children and Youth Program.Additional ResourcesTo learn more about additional resources in Missoula, please click on the links below.
+For more information about the McKinney-Vento Education for Homeless Children and Youth Program, please visit the Montana Office of Public Instruction at McKinney-Vento - Education for Homeless Children and Youth Program.